Vulnerable

 AI Resilience Report forGrinding and Polishing Workers, Hand

-Grinding and Polishing Workers, Hand are less resilient to AI impacts than most occupations, according to our analysis of 6 sources.
+Grinding and Polishing Workers, Hand are much less resilient to AI impacts than most occupations, according to our analysis of 6 sources.

 Read full analysis